 Networks and digital spaces are also important ways to convey staff experiences.
 Making sure we are all empowered to speak up.
 We must all make sure our people feel valued, and confident that their insights are being used to shape learning and improvement.

 Also you might be interested in The power of allyship – we belong, we stay, we thrive.

 You may find these useful when thinking about how to improve practices in your workplace.

-- NS Employers: Making it better – staff engagement for quality improvement – case study
+- NHS Employers: Making it better – staff engagement for quality improvement – case study

 - The National Guardian’s Office has published stories of workers describing their experiences of speaking up, the impact this has had and how it has led to positive change.